SSH using Linux or Mac OS

 Next you will be prompted for the password for the

 raspberry.
+For security reasons it is highly recommended to change the default password on the Raspberry Pi.
 You should now be able to see the Raspberry Pi prompt, which will be identical to the one found on the Raspberry Pi itself.

 If you have set up another user on the Raspberry Pi, you can connect to it in the same way, replacing the username with your own, e.g.